Characterizing Commodity Serverless Computing Platforms: Introduction

-Serverless computing can effectively simplify the application deployment and thus alleviate developers' efforts from tedious and error-prone server management.
-There have emerged various commodity serverless platforms including AWS Lambda~\cite{awsnew}, Google Cloud Functions~\cite{googlenew}, Azure Functions~\cite{azurenew}, and Alibaba Cloud Function Compute~\cite{alibabanew}.
-In a sense, most of the current serverless computing platforms often act as a ``black-box''.
-Without having to pay attention to the underlying details, however, developers may have difficulties to choose the target serverless computing platform that is the most adequate to serve their applications, as they have little knowledge of characteristics, configuration policies, actual running performance, and cost.
-For example, how can developers evaluate whether and how to transform their existing applications into serverless functions or how to package their tasks with newly developed functions on a specific platform?
-How many configuration options does a platform provide to developers to quickly meet their requirements?
-How about the runtime performance for a given task on a specific serverless computing platform?
-These issues are really non-trivial in practice as they can definitely impact the developer's decision making, and thus potentially impact the quality of service, user experience, and even the revenue of the application.
+These commodity serverless computing platforms often act in a black-box fashion, and developers do not need to pay attention to the underlying implementation details.
+As a result, it may be difficult for developers to select the most appropriate serverless computing platform to host their applications or construct their applications in the right way on serverless computing platforms.
+For example, how can developers evaluate whether or how their existing applications can be transformed into serverless-based functions\cite{frey2013automatic}?
+How can developers package their newly developed functions on a specific platform?
+How many configuration options does a serverless computing platform provide for developers to quickly meet their requirements\cite{Wen2021ServerlessWorkflow}?
+How about the actual runtime performance of these serverless computing platforms for specific tasks?
+These issues are non-trivial in practice as they can definitely impact the developer's decision-making, and thus potentially impact the quality of service, user experience, and even the revenue of the application.

-Unfortunately, to the best of our knowledge, there still exists a gap when developers select the most adequate serverless computing platform.
-In this paper, we conduct an extensive empirical study to characterize four mainstream serverless computing platforms, including AWS Lambda, Azure Functions, Google Cloud Functions, and Alibaba Cloud Function Compute.
-Specifically, our study is conducted from two folds in terms of qualitative analysis and quantitative characterization.
+Unfortunately, to the best of our knowledge, there still lacks the comprehensive knowledge to assist developers to select the most appropriate serverless computing platform and develop their serverless-based applications in the right way.
+In this paper, we conduct a comprehensive study with both qualitative analysis and quantitative analysis to characterize four mainstream commodity serverless computing platforms, including AWS Lambda, Google Cloud Functions, Azure Functions, and Alibaba Cloud Function Compute.